What is The Purpose of Bid Proposal Evaluation Criteria?

 If you are contemplating filing a new bid protest at the Court of Federal Claims due to an adverse GAO bid protest decision, you should also be aware that the role of that Court is not to second-guess GAO‟s decisions about vendor evaluation criteria.
 Instead; the Court only determines whether GAO‟s decision was rational.

-For addition help in a bid protest that challenges the vendor evaluation criteria, call our bid protest lawyers at 1-866-601-5518.
+For addition help in a bid protest that challenges the vendor contract evaluation criteria, call our bid protest lawyers at 1-866-601-5518.